alfredo1995/collected-anim-dotween/README.md

-# collected-coin-anim-dotween
-Collected Item Move to Counter on HUD by DOTween

-Collected Item Move to Counter on HUD | Movimentação de item coletado para contador no HUD | DOTween
+# Collected Item Move to Counter on HUD by DOTween | Movimentação de item coletado para contador no HUD | DOTween

 1°) Importar a biblioteca DOTween